 Mankind’s progress has always depended on our ability to communicate ideas.
 First came speech, then the ability to draw – the earliest crude drawings on sand and cave walls were a gigantic intellectual step, calling for the invention of implements and pigments to represent people and animals.

 Visitors can watch the skilled Vatman and his assistant, the Coucher, making paper in the traditional way.
-Visitors can also have a go at making some paper themselves.
+Visitors are have a go at making some paper themselves.

 From earliest crude drawings the great civilisations of China, Egypt and Asia Minor developed writing – inscribing hieroglyphics on stone, clay, metal, bark and cloth.